-DRC reports the Gain Score Analysis for English/Language Arts and Mathematics assessments beginning with 4th grade.
-Using the classroom administrator of record in 2018, the difference in mean scale scores for the group of students associated with the administrator is compared against the difference in scale scores for the state.5 Students are matched from 2017 to 2018.
+DRC reports the Gain Score analysis for English/Language Arts and Mathematics assessments for Grade 4 through Grade 8.
+Using the classroom administrator of record in 2023, the difference in mean scale scores for the group of students associated with the administrator is compared against the difference in scale scores for the state.
+Students are matched from 2022 to 2023.
 Gain score calculations are based on t-test results between gains in the testing group versus the state.